thammanant/HTB-writeup/Cicada/writeup.md

 - We tried using `netexec winrm` for `david.orelious` but failed.
 We then connected to `DEV` directory in SMB as `david.orelious` and found `Backup_script.ps1` which contained credentials for `emily.oscars`.
 ![DEV](DEV.png)
 ![Script](Script.png)
-- We then checked SMB access for `emily.oscars` and confirmed that this user could read the `ADMIN$` directory.
+- We then checked SMB and WinRM access for `emily.oscars` and confirmed that this user could read the `ADMIN$` directory.
 ![Emily](Emily.png)

 ## Exploitation